subsetpark/pantagruel/priv/reference.md

 module NUMBERS
 ```

-This will make the proceeding program available for import under the module name `NUMBERS`.
+This will make the subsequent program available for import under the module name `NUMBERS`.

 The module statement is optional; omitting it will not affect the
 semantics of the program, and by the same token the semantics of the